Elsinore (video game)

 Elsinore is a 2019 point-and-click adventure game developed and published by Golden Glitch for Windows, Linux, and macOS.
 The game follows the character of Ophelia from William Shakespeare's Hamlet.
 In Elsinore, Ophelia has a vision of the deaths of everyone in Elsinore Castle and relives the same four days again and again as she works to prevent the tragedy that will fall over everyone.

-Development on Elsinore took over seven years, and was created on nights and weekends by its development team.
+Development on Elsinore took over seven years, and was carried out on nights and weekends by its development team.
 The game received generally positive reviews from critics, who noted that fans of Hamlet would appreciate it but that the game's slow pace could be sometimes frustrating.

 Gameplay

 Elsinore is a point-and-click adventure game based on William Shakespeare's play Hamlet.
 The player controls the character of Ophelia as she experiences a time loop leading up to the tragedy at the end of the play.
 During the four days leading up to those events, the player moves Ophelia throughout Elsinore Castle and talks with its residents in order to manipulate the outcome of events.
 The conversations the player has leads to unforeseen outcomes in which tragedy still occurs in other ways—every time Ophelia dies, the time loop begins again, four days before the end of Hamlet.

 To manipulate events, the player talks to the castle's residents about events that they have witnessed or expect to occur.
 The game provides a "Hearsay" menu, which shows which topics can be broached.
 As Ophelia goes through multiple loops and witnesses scenes, she remembers these when she wakes up again and can bring them up to other characters.
 The game includes a branching timeline that shows the player possibilities they can be aware of, showing both the location of an event to happen and the time of it.
 Outside of Ophelia's deaths, the game has 13 unique endings that change based on the player's choices throughout the game.